 The moment you get on the plane, set your watch to the time zone that you are flying to and base your schedule in the plane off of that.
 For example, if it is daytime in that location you are traveling to when the plane takes off, try to stay awake until it is bedtime in that location.
 This will help you adapt to the local time faster.

-Although you're in a completely abnormal situation, try to do the tasks you would normally do.
+Although you’re in a completely abnormal situation, try to do the tasks you would normally do.
 For example, if you are about to go to sleep, brush your teeth, and do anything else in your bedtime routine.
 I normally wash my face, put on night lotion, and change into pajamas.
-I recommend changing once for every 8 hours you are on a flight to feel more fresh.
+I recommend changing once for every 8 hours you are on a flight to feel fresher.